GeyserExtensionists/GeyserModelEngine/README_EN.md

 > Each model should have a separate model folder

-We drop the model, animations, and textures into this folder intact
+Then drop the model, animations, and textures into this folder intact

+The new version of BlockBench exports the bedrock model format_version as `1.21.0` You need to change it to `1.12.0` manually
+Otherwise your client will not see the model

 <img src="docsimg/example1.jpg" width="500">